 When are green beans in season?

 While green beans might not seem like a specialty item worth seeking out at a farmers market, I encourage you to give it a try.
-Green beans actually lost their quality quickly after harvest as they convert sugars into starches, go limp as they lose moisture, and lose flavor as well.
+Green beans actually lose their quality quickly after harvest as they convert sugars into starches, go limp as they lose moisture, and lose flavor as well.

 A really fresh green bean has a nice 'snap' to it and a nice vegetal flavor.
 Most green beans destined for the supermarket were bred to be more fibrous to help maintain their shape even with moisture loss.
 If you're lucky, you might find varieties bred more for flavor at a farmers market.